Help in your language

 If your overseas driver licence or permit is not in English, you will need an accurate English translation.
 The NZ Transport Authority (NZTA) website has a list of authorised translation services and other acceptable options.

 If the documents supporting the qualifications you have gained outside New Zealand are not in English, you will need to provide a translation of them.
-The New Zealand Qualifications Authority has details and a list of recommended translation services.
+The New Zealand Qualifications Authority (NZQA) has details and a list of translation services you can use.

 Documents needed for citizenship applications that are not in English must be translated.
 The Department of Internal Affairs (DIA) Translation service can do this for you.